 As the modern office gets less formal when it comes to men’s clothing, does it really matter if you struggle to tell the difference between the two styles of men’s shoes, The Derby and Oxford?
 To the modern gentleman, it matters a great deal.
+The details that go into each brand of shoe is important as well.
+Some modern gentlemen enjoy adding some personality to their pair by adding spools of shoelaces to create a unique, classy look.
 These classic leather men’s shoes will form the foundation of your men’s style wardrobe.
 Oxfords have always been considered more formal dress shoes than derbys, but why and how can you tell the difference?
 Knowing how to spot the finer details will enable you to dress up or down your our outfits subtly and with style.
 You wouldn’t want to be knowingly under dressed at a formal event, or worse still, unknowingly.

 MEN’S DERBY SHOES